aeremin/nx-monorepo/README.md

 Example [React](https://reactjs.org/) app is set up.
 I've almost no idea how React works, so it's ugly.

-TODOs:
-- Implement some non-trivial routing example (e.g. taking ID of something from the URL).

 ### Backend

 Example [NestJS](https://docs.nestjs.com/) app is set up.
 There is a Swagger and basic request body validation.